 - Limited on-campus employment does not require work authorization.
 All off-campus employment requires authorization from SISS or USCIS.

 - F-2 dependents are not allowed to work.
-A F-2 spouse may not engage in full-time study, and F-2 children may only attend Kindergarten through Twelfth Grade full-time.
-Study which is avocational or recreational is allowed
+An F-2 spouse may not engage in full-time study, and F-2 children may only attend kindergarten through 12th grade full-time.
+Study which is avocational or recreational is allowed.